I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Sammy's relationship with the Van Halen brothers was on the rocks by the time they released Balance in 1995, but the behind-the-scenes tensions didn't affect the music.
 It may not be the most popular pick, but Balance is my second favorite Hagar-era VH, thanks to strong tracks like "The Seventh Seal," "Big Fat Money" and "Aftershock."
 Sammy must have known the end was near for him with VH and he wanted to go out on a high note.

 The final "Van Hagar" release was the single "Humans Being," from the soundtrack to the film Twister.
-Shortly after appearing with the rest of the band at the film's premiere in May of '96, Sammy announced that he had exited the Van Halen fold.
+Sammy announced that he was exiting the Van Halen fold shortly after the film's premiere in May of '96.

-Sammy's successor was former Extreme frontman Gary Cherone, who appeared on only one studio album, 1998's ill fated Van Halen III.
-I wish I could be as charitable to that album as I have been to Sammy's era in recent years, but Van Halen III was a dull, directionless dud.
+Sammy's successor was former Extreme front man Gary Cherone, who appeared on only one studio album, 1998's ill fated Van Halen III.
+I wish I could be as charitable to that album as I have been to Sammy's era in recent years, but Van Halen III was and still is a dull, directionless dud.
 Fans seemed to blame Cherone for the album's failure at the time, but given that the late '90s was not the most welcoming era for "legacy" rock artists, I have a feeling that III would have been a flop no matter who the lead singer was.

 Summing It Up

-I doubt there's anything I can add that would sway the "No Dave, no Van Halen" diehards (and I know there are still some out there!), but thanks to my belated discovery of the Sammy era, I'm listening to more Van Halen nowadays than I did when I as a teenager.
+I doubt there's anything I can add that would sway the "No Dave, no Van Halen" diehards (and I know there are still some out there!), but thanks to my belated discovery of the Sammy era, I'm listening to even more Van Halen now than I did when I was a teenager.
 I guess three decades is more than long enough to hold a silly teenage grudge.
-Sorry, Sam!
+Sorry, Sammy!

 © 2019 Keith Abt

 Mark Richardson from Utah on October 26, 2019: